|Shipping and Receiving|

 Shipping materials to Cuba, Iran, Libya, North Korea, Sudan, and Syria is prohibited; contact Berkeley Lab Procurement for more information.

-Several independent carriers, including Aeronet Worldwide; Federal Express; United Parcel Service; Lynden Air Freight; and Burlington Air Express, provide a variety of shipping services to the ALS.
+Several independent carriers, including Aeronet Worldwide, Federal Express, United Parcel Service, Lynden Freight Shipping and Logistics, and DB Schenker, provide a variety of shipping services to the ALS.
 Users can make all arrangements for shipping on-line from the above home pages, or fill out the necessary forms in ALS Receiving.

 Transportation of hazardous materials in private or Berkeley Lab vehicles is prohibited.